 I recommend using bobby pins instead of hair ties because with my hair I noticed that the hair ties leave indents which I really do not like.

-The next method and probably the best and most popular method amongst curly girls is the pineapple method.
+The next and probably the best and most popular curly hairstyles for sleeping amongst curly girls is the pineapple method.
 There are so many naturals who will swear by this method and there are some who are absolutely against it.

 I fall somewhere in the middle.

 The pineapple method is basically gathering all of your hair to the top of your head and securing it with a hair tie very loosely.

 The method keeps the middle of your hair from getting messy and frizzy however your ends are exposed so if you’re going to utilize this method I would recommend pairing it with a satin bonnet or a satin pillowcase.